natura-cosmeticos/natds-ios/README.md

 ### Using CocoaPods

-Add the following lines to your Podfile:
+Add the following line to your Podfile:
 ```ruby
   pod 'NatDS'
 ```